hallpaz/3dsystems20/docs/assignment2.md

 ##### Toy texture

-We decided to use a very simple texture, represented by 4 large rectangles in different colors, to try to debug the  something from the result debug
+We decided to use a very simple texture, represented by 4 large rectangles in different colors, to try to investigate the problem looking to the result.

 ##### Moving the near clipping plane